Fr Leslie Tang Kai bids farewell to Tobago

 His mode of dress, too, also did not always conform to what many would associate with a man of the cloth.

 Tang Kai wore the traditional elb and chasubles for Sunday Mass and special church observances.
-But he could have just as easily been seen in a pair of shorts pants and T-shirt or an African-inspired outfit depending on the occasion.
+But he could just as easily be seen in short pants and T-shirt or an African-inspired outfit, depending on the occasion.

 During Tobago’s first carnival in October 2022, Tang Kai drew stares from parishioners when he braided his hair in keeping with the spirit of the occasion.